All Products

 print(f'response: {response}')

-The model service uses pay-as-you-go public resources.
-Stop or delete the service when you no longer need it to avoid further charges.
+This model service uses public resources and is billed on a pay-as-you-go basis.
+To avoid incurring unnecessary charges, stop or delete the service when you no longer need it.

 Example recipient address information